 Vocational Rehabilitation and Education services are available to you as an ex-military veteran and can help you fund a wide variety of vocational or training opportunities.
 You might receive funding to help undergo job training or resume development, or you might be supported in starting an apprenticeship, voluntary work, or even a post-secondary training course based at a college.
 In some cases, as a participant of this program, you might be eligible to receive a subsistence allowance during your time in a training or educational program.

 The allowance is paid on a monthly basis like a salary and is based on your rate of attendance in your chosen program, whether that be full-time, part-time, or otherwise.
-The VA has provided extensive figures for 2019, but these could change on a yearly basis, so you should use them only as a general guide.

 Federal Student Aid